Overview

 NOTE

-Or you can also you the OCTELIUM_DEV environment variable which is generally used for development and debugging and it throws the debug logs of the Octelium clients as follows:
+In addition to using OCTELIUM_INSECURE_TLS environment variable to skip verifying the server TLS certificate, you can also you the OCTELIUM_DEV environment variable which is generally used for development and debugging and it throws the debug logs of the Octelium clients as follows:

 export OCTELIUM_DEV=true